cisco-en-programmability/dnacentersdk/docs/api/quickstart.rst

 requesting user.

 As a `best practice`__, you can store your DNA 'credentials' as an environment variables in your development or production environment.

 By default, dnacentersdk will look for the following environment variables to create new connection objects:

-    * ``DEBUG`` - Tells the SDK whether to log request and response information.
+    * ``DNA_CENTER_DEBUG`` - Tells the SDK whether to log request and response information.
 Useful for debugging and seeing what is going on under the hood.
 Defaults to False.

-    * ``VERSION`` - DNA Center API version to use.
+    * ``DNA_CENTER_VERSION`` - DNA Center API version to use.
 Defaults to '1.3.0'.

     * ``DNA_CENTER_ENCODED_AUTH`` - It takes priority.
 It is the `username:password` encoded in base 64.
       For example 'ZGV2bmV0dXNlcjpDaXNjbzEyMyEK' which decoded is 'devnetuser:Cisco123!'